-Organise, style, & design your interiors to do your best remote work
+Organise, style, and design your interiors to do your best remote work

-The amount of people working from home has skyrocketed in recent months, as companies turn to remote work in an attempt to flatten the Covid-19 curve.
+The amount of people working from home has skyrocketed in recent years as many companies turned to remote work in the wake of COVID-19.

 What’s the best way to stay productive in such an unprecedented time?
 How can your home interiors work to your advantage?
 It sounds chaotic.
 It doesn’t have to be.

 Here are some home office interior décor ideas to help you gain back control of your working day.